Lycidas-BC/weekend-sql-to-do-list/README.md

         [ ] categories - color code tasks
         [ ] check if DB and table exist from JS; if not, create them from JS???
-        [ ] when users add a new category, ask them what color
+        [ ] when users add a new category, ask them what color [ ] use grid instead of putting inputs in table